-Stopping a fully loaded tractor trailer travelling at highway speeds depends on a balance between the weight of the truck, the effectiveness of the brakes, and other factors.
+Stopping a fully loaded tractor-trailer traveling at highway speeds depends on a balance between the weight of the truck, the effectiveness of the brakes, and other factors.
 If just one element in this equation is off, it could add up to a catastrophic collision.
 According to the Georgia Governor’s Office of Highway Safety, more than 150 Georgia residents die each year in large truck accidents.
-A person injured or the family of a person killed in a truck crash has a right to hold negligent defendants accountable.
+A person injured or the family of a person killed in a truck crash due to an inadequate braking ability has a right to hold negligent defendants accountable.
 Atlanta truck accident attorney Terrence R. Bethune can help you seek compensation for your injuries if you were harmed by a careless commercial driver.
 We will investigate the details of your specific situation and work to devise a strategy tailored to your needs.

 A Georgia resident who is injured in a highway collision can seek damages by pursuing an injury lawsuit under a theory of negligence.
 There are four necessary elements in a successful negligence claim.
 The victim starts by proving that the defendant was required to meet a certain standard of care.
 In most cases involving commercial drivers, this simply means using the level of care that an ordinary truck driver would use in a similar situation to avoid creating an unreasonable risk of harm to others on the road.

 Next, the victim has to show that the defendant failed to meet this standard of care.
 This may occur if a truck driver was distracted when driving and didn’t notice stopped traffic in front of the truck.
 A trucking company also may breach its duty by overloading its trucks or failing to perform routine maintenance that would compromise a truck’s braking ability.